Paul-vrn/Paul-vrn/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm **Paul**, a passionate Computer Science student based in Grenoble 🇫🇷
+I'm Paul, a passionate Backend Software Engineer currently working at HubSpot in Dublin 🇮🇪.
-- 🔭 I’m currently working on [Mattermost](https://github.com/mattermost) as an OpenSource contributor.
+- 📖 Ensimag Graduate (2024), France's top-ranked engineering school specialized in Computer Science 🇫🇷 (Class of 2024).
+- 📖 Alumnu of the Ensimag Class of 2024, the top-ranked engineering school specializing in Computer Science in France 🇫🇷.
+- 🔭 Worked on the OpenSource project [Mattermost](https://github.com/mattermost) and aspire to return to it once I settle into my current role at HS 😕
-- 🥳 Planted my first Tree for #Hacktoberfest2023 ! ([certificate](https://tree-nation.com/certificate/652ed7e85b02f))
+- 🌱 Celebrated #Hacktoberfest2023 by planting my first tree! ([certificate](https://tree-nation.com/certificate/652ed7e85b02f))
-- 🔗 You can find me on [Linkedin](https://www.linkedin.com/in/paul-vernin/) also.
+- 🔗 Connect with me on [Linkedin](https://www.linkedin.com/in/paul-vernin/) also.

 [![An image of @paulvrn's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/paulvrn)](https://holopin.io/@paulvrn)